 Uncovering the History of Twin Arrows Trading Post

-The Twin Arrows Trading Post, located along Route 66 near Flagstaff, Arizona, holds a rich history waiting to be uncovered.
-It was originally built in the 1940s by Chester and Agnes Lewis as a trading post and gas station to cater to the travelers on the Mother Road.
-The iconic twin arrows that stand tall at the entrance of the trading post became its defining feature, attracting visitors from near and far.
+The Twin Arrows Trading Post, located along Route 66 near Flagstaff, Arizona, stands as an aging monument to the golden age of automotive travel.
+It was originally built in the 1940s by Chester and Agnes Lewis as a trading post and gas station to cater to travelers on the Mother Road.
+The iconic twin arrows standing tall at the entrance of the trading post became its defining feature, attracting visitors from near and far.

 The Twin Arrows Trading Post was originally called the Canyon Padre Trading Post, named for a nearby gorge.
 At that time it was only the diner and the store.
 Business was slow for the trading post until the owners, inspired by the neighboring stop at Two Guns, changed the name to Twin Arrows Trading Post and added the service station.
 Another feature added at this time, and arguably the most important, was the addition of two arrows standing 25 feet tall at the west end of the property.
 The arrows are easily visible from the highway and certainly would’ve sparked the curiosity of travelers on The Mother Road.
 Unfortunately in early 2022 one of the arrows broke off at the base.
 It laid where it fell for about a year but, as of March 9, 2024, it had vanished altogether.